 - Born November 8, 1944 in New York, NY USA

-Possessing a valuable lefthanded bat, Kranepool was a good first baseman and could play the corner outfield position, as well.
-He hit .268 against righthanders but only .220 against lefties.
-He held the Mets club record with 1,488 career hits, until David Wright passed him on September 26, 2012.
+Possessing a valuable left-handed bat, Kranepool was a good first baseman and could play the corner outfield positions as well.
+He hit .268 against right-handers but only .220 against lefties.
+He held the Mets club record with 1,488 career hits until David Wright passed him on September 26, 2012.

 In 1974, he hit an amazing .486 (17 for 35) as a pinch hitter, which is the highest batting average ever for someone with 30 or more pinch at bats.
-Kranepool concluded his long career with the Mets at age 34, having logged 18 major league seasons (a Mets record), and is still the club's all-time leader in games played and second on their hits list.
+Kranepool concluded his long career with the Mets at age 34, having logged 18 major league seasons (a Mets record), and is still the club's all-time leader in games played and third on their hits list.
+He was inducted into the Mets Hall of Fame in 1990.

 - Ed Kranepool (as told to George Vass): "The Game I'll Never Forget", Baseball Digest, April 1993, pp. 83-84.